CarlVereen/pythonMovieTrailerSite/README.md

-# pythonMovieTrailerSite
-a movie trailer site written in python

 Welcome to my movie trailer website written in Python!

 This program displays my favorite movies with a poster image along with the rating, director and release date.
 Additionally if the user would like they can click on an image to see a trailer about the movie hosted on youtube.

-please feel free to download to your computer

 To run this program on Windows: